 Soft skills are non-academic skills that increasingly are seen as valuable by employers, college admissions officials and scholarship award committees.
-Plymouth focuses on these four: collaboration, respect, initiative and work habits.
+PHS focuses on these three: collaboration, respect and work habits.

-Teachers evaluate each student in each class on each of the four soft skills, using a shared rubric
+Teachers evaluate each student in each class on each of the soft skills, using a shared rubric that outlines expectations.

 The measures are discussed along with academic grades at PEP Talks, a series of individualized discussions involving a student, his or her parents and a counselor focused on preparing the student for the future.